bids-standard/bids-website/docs/FAQ/apps.md

 considered `participant`, while generating the average of these maps across the dataset could be considered `group`.

-## Where can I can data to test my BIDS app
+## Where can I can data to test my app

 For both lightweight and full datasets to test your BIDS App, you can choose from one of these
 [example datasets](https://bids-standard.github.io/bids-starter-kit/dataset_examples.html)

-## Which container should I use to start building my BIDS App?
+## Which container should I use to start building my app?

 The only minimum requirements of a BIDS App's container is its ability to run your pipeline.
 So for example, if your App is mostly Python based it should be